The last of 5 Americans detained for taking ammo to Turks and Caicos has been sentenced | KRDO

 This story has been updated with additional information.

-CNN’s Sahar Akbarzai, Michael Rios, Holly Yan, Fabiana Chaparro, Amanda Musa, Abel Alvarado and AnneClaire Stapleton contributed to this report.
+CNN’s Ray Sanchez, Sahar Akbarzai, Michael Rios, Holly Yan, Fabiana Chaparro, Amanda Musa, Abel Alvarado and AnneClaire Stapleton contributed to this report.

 The-CNN-Wire